 The quiz on SurveyMonkey must be completed in a single session.
 To complete your quiz over multiple sessions, use the MSWord version below and save your responses as you go.
 When you are ready to submit, copy and paste your responses from your Word document into the template on SurveyMonkey via the link above.
 All quizzes must be submitted through SurveyMonkey.

-Step Three – The two documents below must be printed, reviewed, signed and submitted before a person can handle client data.
+Step Three – The Secure User Confidentiality Statement must be printed, reviewed, signed and submitted before a person can handle client data.

-Print, complete and mail the two statements above to:
+Print, complete and mail the statement above to:

 After your quiz is submitted, a HSH Program staff member will contact you with your score and you will be informed of your status regarding the handling of client data.